swavkulinski/kotlin-android-view-dsl/README.md

 Android View DSL
 ====

-This library allows to change properties of existing view hierarchy using DSL instead of particular setters on views.
+This sample show how to change properties of existing view hierarchy using DSL instead of particular setters on views.

 Consider following DSL